SQream/sqream_docs/guides/operations/hardware_guide.rst

 Hardware Guide
 ***********************

-SQream DB runs on most 64 bit Linux environments, with GPU-enabled hardware.

-The purpose of this guide is to describe the SQream DB reference architecture, emphasizing the benefits to the technical audience, while providing guidance for end-users on selecting the right configuration for a SQream DB installation.
+This guide describes the SQream DB reference architecture, emphasizing the benefits to the technical audience, and provides guidance for end-users on selecting the right configuration for a SQream DB installation.

 .. rubric:: Need help?